NCAA recommendations call for bigger championship events

 — Require more accountability, training and certification for coaches.

-The committee recommended a review of membership requirements to the top tier of Division I football, know as the Bowl Subdivision.
+The committee recommended a review of membership requirements for the top tier of Division I football, know as the Bowl Subdivision.
 Those requirements are now mostly tied to attendance minimums.

-Under governance, the committee recommended the creation of sport-by-sport oversight committees similar to those currently used in basketball and football.
-A movement to decentralize the governance of college athletics was spurred by the Supreme Court’s unanimous decision against the NCAA in June 2021 in an antitrust case.
+Sport-by-sport oversight committees similar to those currently used in basketball and football could become more common.
+This would be no surprise: A move to decentralize the governance of college athletics was spurred by the Supreme Court’s unanimous decision against the NCAA in June 2021 in an antitrust case.

-That set the stage for a comprehensive reform of Division I, where there are 363 Division I schools with athletic budgets ranging from well over $100 million annual to less than $10 million.
-The transformation committee was tasked with examining DI membership qualifications, athlete benefits, access to championship events, revenue sharing, governance, enforcement and transfer rules.
+That set the stage for a comprehensive reform of Division I, where there are 363 Division I schools with athletic budgets ranging from well over $100 million annually to less than $10 million.

-Over the last few months, it became clear that while reforms would and could be made — the committee’s recommendations regarding sport-specific time periods when athletes could transfer and retain immediate eligibility have already been adopted —- radical change would not happen.
+Over the last few months, it became clear that while reforms would be made — the committee’s recommendations regarding sport-specific time periods when athletes may transfer and retain immediate eligibility have already been adopted —- radical change was not going to happen.

+“We now have a set of actions that will be presented to the board,” Sanke said.
+“And so the opportunity to take this step in change is in front of the NCAA … but as we say repeatedly there has to be an ongoing effort to transformation, not simply a committee or a time.”

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com